boscoh/peptagram/readme.md

         'xtandem/Seq23284_E1O1.tandem',
       ]

  As such, we need to make use of the `source_names` return variable from above, which contains the names of the source files in the `.pepXML` entries.
 Hopefully, these will match the `.tandem` to the `source_names`.

- Here's a function to figure out the match of the `.tandem` files to the `source_names`:
+To figure out the match of the `.tandem` files to the `source_names`:

     def get_i_source(tandem, source_names):
       basename = os.path.splitext(os.path.basename(tandem))[0]